Capital One Savor Cash Rewards Credit Card review

 - Rewards rate: 8 percent cash back on purchases from Vivid Seats (until January 2023), 4 percent on dining and entertainment plus popular streaming services, 3 percent at grocery stores and 1 percent on everything else

 - Welcome offer: $300 bonus after spending $3,000 within three months

 - Balance transfer intro APR: N/A

 - Regular APR: 15.99 percent to 24.99 percent variable

 The Capital One Savor Rewards card is currently offering a $300 cash bonus after spending $3,000 within three months of opening your account.
 Although this is a generous welcome offer, some cardholders may have trouble hitting the spending threshold.

 The Capital One Savor allows you to earn unlimited cash back on everyday purchases like groceries and restaurant meals.

 Earning cash back

-Capital One has partnered Vivid Seats for a limited time, allowing you to rack up even more rewards.
+Capital One has also partnered with Vivid Seats for a limited time, allowing you to rack up even more rewards.
 You’ll earn 8 percent cash back when you make a purchase through Vivid Seats before Jan.
-31, 2022.
+31, 2023.

 Redeeming cash back